ezzing/3DLayout-documentation/1-Introduction.md

 ## Invisible keepouts

 If you want to simulate a skylight or any keepout object without drawing the 3d volume you can check the Invisible keepout option to hide the 3D volume but still taking the obstacle into account.

-## Crop keepout to the building shape

-When editing the vertices of a keepout you can check the 'crop to building limits'.
-This helps you to draw keepouts that extends to the border of the building with more precision.

 <div class="page-break"></div>
 # Subareas